 ALLEVIATE YOUR FEAR OF STINGS!

 For most people, getting stung hurts a little, swells a little, and then it's over.
 Only 3% of the entire population will develop more severe reactions.
 If you are worried about bee stings, read this great hand-out with facts about bees, safety tips and more.
-Go to the Pollinator Partnership Website and press the "no fear of stings" button.
+Go to the Pollinator Partnership Website to view the "no fear of stings" brochure.

 For those interested in the details of how bee venom affects us, and what to do in the case of allergic reactions, The Cleveland Foundation Clinic offers an in-depth look at bee venom allergies.
 You will also learn more about the differences between honey bees and other stinging insects which are often misidentified.